KannonZenetism/zenetism-field-physics/zenetism/mpx/non-fusion-at-the-bifurcal-register.md

 The two arguments are one axiom.
 Because L₀ is itself a non-fusing coherence — a coherence of distincts, not a featureless unity — the collective return of the L₅ register to L₀ is not a dissolution.
 One does not melt into oneness, because the oneness in question was never featureless; it was always the bifurcal coherence in which distinction is held, not erased.
 Root-stratum non-fusion is what secures identity-stratum persistence at the terminus.
 The full account of the L₅ return to L₀ is given elsewhere; the present point is only that non-fusion at the root forecloses dissolution at the return.

 *Comparative note, optional:* the nearest Western structure is Hegel's pure Being and pure Nothing — "the same" in their indeterminacy, yet absolutely distinct, their movement resolving as Becoming.
-The Zenetist difference is decisive: *Aufhebung* preserves the moments by cancelling them into a higher unity, whereas non-fusion preserves them without cancellation.
+The Zenetist difference is decisive: *Aufhebung* preserves the moments by cancelling them into a superordinate unity, whereas non-fusion preserves them without cancellation.
 The coherence is held, not sublated.

 ---